mmagnus/rna-tools/rna_tools/tools/pymol_preview_generator/readme.md

 4:05 Shell tool
 5:52 Quick Action with Automator

-Installation:
+Requirments:

     # install brew [if you don't have it]
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

-    $ brew install git # install git
-    $ git clone https://github.com/mmagnus/rna-tools.git # get rna-tools [only if you don't have it]

     $ brew install fileicon
     $ brew install imagemagick

-    # install pymol
-    $ brew install brewsci/bio/pymol # if you have any error see below this page
+    $ brew install brewsci/bio/pymol # install pymol, if you have any error see below this page

+Install rna-tools:

+    $ pip install rna-tools

 Automator:

 - New -> Quick Action